How to Plan a French Craft Brewery Tour You’ll Never Forget

 What to Expect at a True Brewery

-Visiting an actual brewery is a different experience altogether.
-You’re going to a place where the magic happens.
+Visiting an actual brewery is a whole different thing.
+You’re walking into the place where it all happens, which I love.
 Here’s what I usually look for:

-- The Brewing Equipment: You’ll likely see tanks, pipes, and other machinery.
-Sometimes it’s visible right in the tasting room, other times it’s in a separate area you might be able to peek into.
+- The brewing equipment: Tanks, pipes, all that machinery.
+Sometimes it’s sitting right there in the tasting room, other times it’s tucked behind a wall you can peek through.

 The Role of Traditional Brasseries